 | A deer having a munch on some grass |

-Having made it down the hill, the path crosses over the railway and spits us out at Whitby Harbor - and here I have a walk along the harbor edge, before heading off to get some fish and chips - before returning to settle down on a bench by the water's edge.
+Having made it down the hill, the path crosses over the railway and spits us out at Whitby Harbour - and here I have a walk along the harbor edge, before heading off to get some fish and chips.

 |